Existence of a supersymmetric extension of the gauged non-linear $\Sigma$-model and the transition from integrability to chaos: Discussion

-The authors would like to warmly thank Julio Oliva for help and encouragement.
-This work is partially supported by Fondecyt grants 1240048, and by CONICET grant PIP-2023-11220220100262CO and UNLP grant 2022-11/X931.
+\acknowledgements This work is partially supported by Fondecyt grants 1240048, and by CONICET grant PIP-2023-11220220100262CO and UNLP grant 2022-11/X931.
 The Centro de Estudios Cient\'\i ficos (CECs) is funded by the Chilean Government through the Centers of Excellence Base Financing Program of Conicyt.
 MO is partially funded by Beca ANID de Doctorado grant 21222264.